Shuttle/Shuttle.Esb.Sql.Queue/README.md

 ## Supported providers

-Currently only the `System.Data.SqlClient` and `Microsoft.Data.SqlClient` provider names are supported but this can easily be extended.
-Feel free to give it a bash and please send a pull request if you *do* go this route.
-You are welcome to create an issue and assistance will be provided where able.
+Currently only the `Microsoft.Data.SqlClient` provider is supported but this can be extended.
+You are welcome to create an issue and assistance will be provided where able; else a pull request would be most welcome.

 ## Configuration